cxw620/rust-polyglot/docs/intro.rst

 Introduction and overview
 =========================

+..
+    Copyright 2021 Ian Jackson and contributors
+    SPDX-License-Identifier: MIT
+    There is NO WARRANTY.

 There are many guides to Rust, including the [Rust Book].
 This guide is something different: it is intended for the experienced programmer